jpuka/mushi-identifier/README.md

 Have you ever wandered around in the beautiful autumn forest looking for fungi food, but ended up spending most of your time staring at a book while getting inhabited by deer flies.
 If so, this tool might be just for you!
 It will help you deduce which mushroom is delicious and which kills you, while allowing you to spend more time marvelling the nature around you.

-Mushi-identifier is an image-recognition application (web & mobile) that identifies mushroom species from photos submitted by the user.
+Mushi-identifier is an image recognition application (web & mobile) that identifies mushroom species from photos submitted by the user.
 After receiving a photo, the app runs it through a convolutional neural network (CNN) and returns the names and confidence scores of the top three mushrooms that most closely resemble the species in the image.

 Mushi-identifier's predictions should always be verified with a recent mushroom book.
 The core idea of the app is to allow the user to quickly find the spotted mushroom in the book's glossary - instead of browsing through endless pages looking for images of the species, they can simply check the app's three predictions in the order of confidence.